Ruitulyu/KAS-Analyzer/index.md

 Note: The 'KAS-pipe2 saturation' shell script is applied to evaluate the saturation of (sp)KAS-seq data.
 ```

+#### complexity
-#### complexity: calculate the complexity metric for (sp)KAS-seq data, including the PCR Bottlenecking Coefficient and Non-Redundant Fraction (NRF).
+Calculate the complexity metric for (sp)KAS-seq data, including the PCR Bottlenecking Coefficient and Non-Redundant Fraction (NRF).
 ```
 Usage: KAS-pipe2 complexity [ -h/--help ] [ -o prefix ] [ -l labels ] [ -k KAS-seq ]